CatEars/ZeroDowntimeCsharp/Lab2.md

 Now we have started two identical services on port `8081` and `8082`.
 At this point we think about them as both being Blue deployments in their current state.

+The two services we run are identical to the one we ended up with in Lab 1.

 ### Note: Duplication

 <p align="center">